mir-aidj/djmix-analysis/index.md

 extracted cue points.
 The two alignment paths drift from the diagonal lines in the transition region (between 2310 and 2324 in mix beat) because the two tracks cross-fades.
+Based on this observation, we detect the cue-out/-in point of the previous/next track by finding the last/first beat where preceding/succeeding 32 beats have diagonal moves in the alignment path.
 <p align="center">
     <img src="img/fig_cue.svg?raw=true">
 </p>